george-nigm/george-nigm.github.io/_pages/cv.md

 * Bank Orenburg (Jun 2019 – Jul 2020, Orenburg, Russia)<br>
 Analyst, Data Scientist / Information technology Department.
-  * Forecasted the ATM daily cash demands based on Triple Exponential Smoothing, ARIMA, Neural Networks, SSA
+  * Forecasted the ATM daily cash demands based on Exponential Smoothing, ARIMA, Neural Networks, SSA
-  * Developed a discrete model of optimal cash management in ATM branches using dynamic programming, which increased the profitabilitycompared to the classical model by 30%.
+  * Developed a discrete model of optimal cash management in ATM branches on forecasted cash withdrawals using dynamic programming, which increased the profitabilitycompared to the classical model by 30%.

 Education
 ======